cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

   ``> 90 doy_per AND <= 30 degC`` or
   ``> 90 doy_per OR <= 10 degC`` now use a dedicated compiled path for
   ``count_occurrences``, ``average``, ``sum`` and ``fraction_of_total``.
-Kraken real-data validation against a trusted ``master`` baseline was exact and faster for all four reducers.
+Real-data validation against the trusted reference path was exact and faster for all four reducers.

 As of Monday, August 3, 2026, same-variable compound percentile ``OR`` value aggregates such as
 ``> 95 doy_per OR <= 10 doy_per`` are now also robust to materially
 different chunk layouts.
-Kraken validation showed exact outputs between the default and alternate chunk profiles for:
+Validation showed exact outputs between the default and alternate chunk profiles for:

 - ``count_occurrences``;